Nate Lowe Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is 10th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 13th in the league.

-- The Angels' 4.24 team ERA ranks 17th across all league pitching staffs.
+- The Angels have the 16th-ranked team ERA across all league pitching staffs (4.22).

-- Barria makes the start for the Angels, his fourth of the season.
-He is 2-2 with a 2.08 ERA and 37 strikeouts through 39 2/3 innings pitched.
+- Detmers gets the start for the Angels, his 12th of the season.
+He is 1-5 with a 4.79 ERA and 68 strikeouts in 56 1/3 innings pitched.

-- His last time out was on Thursday against the Chicago Cubs, when the right-hander threw five innings, surrendering two earned runs while allowing three hits.
+- The lefty's most recent appearance was on Friday against the Chicago Cubs, when he went 5 2/3 innings, surrendering one earned run while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.